BlakeGurnee/8031A_HighVoltageCode/README.md

 - 🌿 Feature Branches: Every new feature or change starts in a new branch (like feature/PID-tuning) to avoid disrupting the main code.
 - 🔍 Pull Requests & Code Reviews: Code is reviewed before being merged into the main branch to ensure it works properly.
-- 🏷️ Release Tags: We tag stable versions (like v1.0.0) to track our progress over time.
+- 🏷️ Release Tags: We tag stable versions (such as: v1.0.0) so we can track our progress over time.

 🕵️‍♂️ Check our commit history to see how our code has evolved to solve key challenges.